Emerald Ash Borer

 -National Parks Service

-This summer (2019) we have found emerald ash borer (EAB) infestations in Chapel Hill, Durham, and Chatham County.
+Last summer, 2019, we have found emerald ash borer (EAB) infestations in Chapel Hill, Durham, and Chatham County.
 EAB will do here what it has done elsewhere since its discovery in Michigan in 2002.
 It will kill over 99% of the ash trees greater than 1-inch in diameter.
 Whether the ash trees in your neighborhood are plentiful or few and far between, it doesn’t seem to matter.
 EAB is projected to kill them all.
 An updated national map can be found here.
 The pins in the adjacent map shows where we have seen EAB exit holes in infested ash trees during the course of our local tree assessments since the summer.
 Treatment options, considerations, and additional information found below.

 Soil Drench: Imidacloprid soil drench is a cost-effective do-it-yourself treatment that can be done on an annual basis with no special tools.
 An Ohio study has shown that imidacloprid applied at the highest allowed application rate was effective on trees up to 22” dbh (“diameter at breast height”).
 While not currently locally available under the most effective formulations/labelings, this insecticide is widely available online (currently as Quali-Pro Imidacloprid 2F, as Criterion 2F, and as Lada 2F).
 One gallon of any of these formulations is sufficient to treat three 15” dbh trees every year for seven years.
 Trees are ideally treated in the spring, but summer and fall applications can also be effective.
 Soil drench applications are slower-acting than the alternatives, and is not as reliable as the trunk injection treatments below (with current EAB pressure so high throughout Chapel Hill, Hillsborough, and Durham we are recommending trunk injections instead; after EAB kills nearly all of the untreated trees, beetle populations will crash and soil drench treatments promise to be an effective and lower-cost maintenance option).
 Product label instructions must be read, understood, and followed.

 The Treeist offers soil drench treatments typically at $50 ($40-60) per tree, for trees under 22" dbh.